sagecodes/intro-to-sql/README.md

 By default when you just use 'join' we are creating a inner join.
 Read more about different joins [here](https://www.w3schools.com/sql/sql_join.asp)
 .

-Finde a helpful graph on joins [here](https://stackoverflow.com/questions/565620/difference-between-join-and-inner-join).
+Find a helpful graph on joins [here](https://stackoverflow.com/questions/565620/difference-between-join-and-inner-join).

 #### Group by